 There was a silkworm craze, where we all got silkworms to nurture from school.
 We kept them in boxes and fed them with mulberry leaves.
 It was a joy to watch them grow and retreat into their cocoons and eventually metamorphosise into moths.
 These moths would lay eggs and then fly away.

 These had to be the divas of all pets!
 We had lots of cats and they were the only pets allowed in the house together with the white rats and the guppies.
 Cats were smart and basically ruled!
 A cat does what it wants when it feels like it.
 But I enjoyed the company of cats.
-There were times when we had to get rid of some cats and first time we tried this we drove it about two kilometres away and left it there.
+There were times when we had to get rid of some of our cats, we had nine at one point!
+First time we tried this we drove it about two kilometres away and left it there.
 Two days later it was back home!
 Then we were advised that when you are dumping a cat you had to cover it in a sack then drop it off.
 When we tried this it never came back.